This site uses affiliate links and I may earn a commission at no extra cost to you.

 sweet potato being put in microwave

-1. We need to wash the skin thoroughly before cooking or cutting the sweet potato.
-This vegetable is grown in the ground, and you don’t want any dirt or grit in the meal as we are leaving the skin on for this recipe.
+• Step 1: Wash the skin thoroughly before cooking or cutting the sweet potato.
+This vegetable is grown in the ground, and you don’t want any dirt on it, as we are leaving the skin on for this recipe.

-2. Use a fork or knife to poke holes in the sweet potato.
-This allows steam generated during cooking to escape.
-The potatoes will not explode in the microwave if you do this.
-Also, to avoid any accidents from occurring, place the sweet potatoes on your chopping board or countertop and never hold them on your hand while piercing.
+• Step 2: Use a fork or knife to poke holes in the sweet potato.
+This allows steam generated during cooking to escape, which prevents the potatoes from exploding in the microwave.
+Be sure to place the sweet potatoes on your chopping board or countertop while poking holes.
+Never hold them on your hand while piercing.

 Should I Peel Sweet Potatoes?

 I generally don’t peel sweet potatoes.
-Besides, the skin of a sweet potato is edible so it is safe to eat.
-Preserving the skins will help maintain the shape of the sweet potatoes and give you a little leeway to cook them longer for that soft and moist results.
-As a result, it retains moisture, which aids in the tenderness of your sweet potatoes after fully cooked.
+The skin of a sweet potato is edible and safe to eat.
+It also adds health benefits and nutrients!
+Preserving the skins while cooking will help maintain the shape of the sweet potatoes and give you a little leeway to cook them longer for that soft and moist results.
+Also, keeping the skins on retains moisture, which aids in the tenderness of your sweet potatoes after fully cooked.

-Moreover, when buying sweet potatoes, look for ones that are firm and free of blemishes, soft or wrinkled parts.
-Also, if you’re going to cook more than one sweet potato at a time, make sure they’re all about the same size, so they cook all at the same time.
+When buying sweet potatoes, look for ones that are firm and free of blemishes, soft, or wrinkled parts.
+Also, if you’re going to cook more than one sweet potato at a time, make sure they’re all about the same size, so that they take around the same length to cook.

 sweet potato cut in half on white plate with forks helping to split the halves